No Load Test of Induction Motor

-The no-load test of an induction motor is performed on induction motor when it is running without load.
+The no load test of 3 phase induction motor is performed on induction motor when it is running without load.
 This test tells us the magnitude of constant losses occurring in the motor.

 The set up for no load test of induction motor is shown in the figure.
 The machine is started in the usual way and runs unloaded from normal voltage mains.
 On the mains side suitable instruments are connected between supply mains and motor terminals to measure power, line current and line voltage.